-Taskmaster Education takes elements of the show and uses them to inspire, engage and teach children and young people.
+Taskmaster Education takes elements of the TV show and uses them to inspire, engage and teach young people through Taskmaster Clubs and other activities.
 Tasks can be adapted to meet a near infinite range of teacher objectives, whether curriculum-based or more focused on social and emotional development.

 Meet the Team